Over Under : Under Over

 Lawty’s work is rooted in an emotional, spiritual and physical engagement with the land.

-Through repetitive structure and construction she tacitly explores material qualities that are inherently given by the substance she chooses to work with, quietly drawing the viewer in to observe the subtlest of nuances.
+Through repetitive structure and construction she tacitly and meticulously explores material qualities that are inherently given by the substance she chooses to work with, quietly drawing the viewer in to observe the subtlest of nuances.

 Elizabeth is a London based artist and designer who creates distinctive hand woven Passementerie and textile artworks from her studio at Cockpit Arts in Deptford.

 Only one of a few hand Passementerie weavers remaining in the UK, Elizabeth creates unique, intriguing and distinctive mixed media work for a variety of commercial and private clients.
 Traditional weaving techniques are combined with an energetic use of colour, pattern and material combinations to create contemporary, exclusive one-off pieces, both large and small.

 Sarah Jane Henderson

 Through colour, material and craft, Sarah-Jane creates innovative surfaces that build on traditional embroidered techniques, that provoke curiosity and physical interaction, particularly at a time where the term ‘interaction’ is heavily used in a digital context.
 With a hands-on approach, her practice creates a dialogue around the importance of interaction and positive relationships, with a significant focus on emotional health and well-being of young people today.